eblocker/eblocker/README.md

 ## Dependencies

-Build projects:
+This project is dependent on these projects:

 * eblocker-top
 * eblocker-crypto
 * eblocker-registration-api
 * netty-icap
-* RestExpress
+* restexpress

-Clone each of the above projects from https://github.com/eblocker.
+These can be cloned as follows: https://github.com/eblocker.

     cd $SRC
     git clone https://github.com/eblocker/eblocker-top.git